Home Daycare Insurance

 What insurance is required for a home daycare center?

 If you run a childcare facility, insurance is vital.
 This is especially true if you run a daycare in your own home.
-Children are vulnerable and accidents do happen.
-Carrying insurance that will protect you and those in your care is important.
+Children are vulnerable, and accidents do happen.
+Carrying insurance that protects you and those in your care is essential.

 In order to operate a home daycare business, you will need a daycare insurance policy.
 Don’t expect your homeowners policy to provide all the coverage you need.
 This can leave huge gaps in your liability coverage and put you at risk.

 So what are the best options for home daycare insurance?
-Read on to learn how to insure your in-home daycare comprehensively.
+Read on to learn how to ensure your in-home daycare is comprehensive.

 Most often, home daycare coverage can be added to your homeowners insurance policy as an endorsement.
 This add-on extends your liability to cover those in your care.
 This coverage will typically extend property coverage to the property from which your home daycare operates.